 Blog Writing and Editing Tools

 Obviously, writing good blog posts is a critical part of the process.
-I have a few favorite tools that can help you write professional blog posts and edit with ease.
+I have various tools that can help you write professional blog posts and edit them with ease.

 Grammarly is one of the best blogging tools for beginners because there is a free plan.
 But the paid version is awesome and worth the price.
 Grammarly premium is a little expensive, but when you see all the great features, you’ll understand why.